 For this information to be meaningful, make sure you have configured the sensor/film size and the circle of confusion (which are also important for depth-of-field estimation).

-Version 4.50 introduces an additional dial for the ND (neutral density) filter.
-If you don't use ND filters, as most photographers don't, you can disable this particular dial in Settings.
+There is also an optional dial for the ND (neutral density) filter.
+If you use ND filters, you can activate this dial in Settings (item "Extra dial").

 Provided your phone has a camera and you give the permission to use it, the screen shows a viewfinder.
 Point to a subject and touch the viewfinder to take a picture.
 The EV for the scene is estimated, and the exposure chosen by camera is shown as well.